maxisan/markdown-prev/README.md

 The project is a textbox in wich you can input free format text with Markdown and a view where you can preview it!

-Feel free to test and explore.
+Feel free to test, explore and enjoy it!
-And enjoy it!

 ### `What is Markdown?`